Takata acquired by Key Safety Systems, president resigns - Philly

 It paid $1.6 billion (175 billion yen) in a deal under which Key gets all Takata assets aside from those making replacement air bag inflators.
 Takata will continue to run those operations until they close.

-Takada is the grandson of the company's founder, the defect scandal triggered calls for him to step down.
+Takada is the grandson of the company's founder.
+The defect scandal set off calls for him to step down.

+The Takata name will disappear after the new company is rebranded as Joyson Safety Systems, according to Key Safety Systems, whose parent company is Joyson Electronics, headquartered in Ningbo in eastern China.

+"We are excited about the opportunities created through this combination," Joyson Safety Systems Executive Chairman Jeff Wang said of bringing together Takata and Key Safety Systems.

+The acquisition of Takata won antitrust clearance and bankruptcy court approvals in various countries, he said.

+The company said it plans to be a global leader in auto safety as well as other mobility systems, including steering-wheel technology, air bags and seatbelts.

-Various lawsuits are pending before U.S. courts, including several class action lawsuits that allege automakers knew about the dangers of the defective air bags ahead of the recalls.
+Various lawsuits are pending in U.S. courts against Takata, including several class action lawsuits that allege automakers knew about the dangers of the defective air bags ahead of the recalls.

 Takata uses the chemical ammonium nitrate to create small explosions to inflate air bags.
 But the chemical can deteriorate when exposed to high temperatures and airborne moisture.
 That causes it to explode with too much force, blowing apart a metal canister and hurling shrapnel.